Fleshcrawl: 1998–present

 In 1998, Tobias Schick took over as the new bassist, allowing Mike Hanus to return to playing guitar exclusively.
 After the release of Bloodred Massacre, Fleshcrawl left Black Mark Production and joined a monthlong tour with Kataklysm and Vader, as well as participating in festivals with Cannibal Corpse and Dark Funeral.
 After returning from their tour, Fleshcrawl signed a recording contract with Metal Blade Records, and in January 2000, they released their fifth studio album, As Blood Rains from the Sky...
 We Walk the Path of Endless Fire, which was produced at Studio Fredman in Gothenburg, Sweden.
 In June 2000 the band went out to tour Europe again, this time 25 performances with Vader and Vital Remains had been scheduled.
 Individual shows and various festival appearances followed (among others at the Czech Dynamo Festival and the Summer Breeze Open Air in Bavaria, Germany).

 In September 2001, Fleshcrawl began recording their sixth studio album, Soulskinner at Studio Underground in Västeras, Sweden.
 Soulskinner was introduced live on a four-week tour with Bolt Thrower and Benediction in January 2002.
-In spring 2002, Stefan Hanus left the band due to personal reasons.
+In spring 2002, Stefan Hanus left the band for personal reasons.
 He was replaced by Oliver Grbavac and the band played at Wacken Open Air.
 In November 2002, Fleshcrawl played their first tour in Japan in support of Hypocrisy.

 During 2003, the band played few live shows in order to focus on writing their seventh studio album.
 In November 2003, Fleshcrawl again entered Studio Underground in Sweden to record their seventh studio album, Made of Flesh, which was musically similar to Soulskinner.
 Made Of Flesh was released on 23 February 2004 in Europe and Japan and on 9 March 2004 in the United States, and following its release the band played a few shows, including the Summer Breeze Open Air and the Party.San Metal Open Air in Thuringia, Germany.
 The band also supported Made of Flesh by touring with Six Feet Under and Criminal in Europe in February/March 2004.

 In 2005, Fleshcrawl released a compilation album, Crawling in Flesh – The Best of Fleshcrawl, which featured fifteen tracks from their first 4 full-length albums.

 In early 2007, Nico Scheffler replaced Tobias Schick as the band's bassist and the band began to work on their eighth studio album, Structures of Death.
 It was released in Europe on 24 September 2007.
 Following the album's release, Fleshcrawl played a few shows around central Europe with bands such as Carnal Forge, Dismember, Enslaved, and Jungle Rot, and also played several metal festivals.